hypertidy/contourPolys/README.md

 ![](README-unnamed-chunk-3-1.png)

     #>    user  system elapsed
-    #>   1.260   0.008   1.268
+    #>   1.322   0.036   1.358

+Gggplot2 does plot many tiny polygons reasonably efficiently, because `grid::grid.polygon` is vectorized for aesthetics and for holes - but at some point it just won't scale for very many pixels.
+Ultimately we will want the regions as bounded areas.

-Further, with all the fragments the coordinates can be reprojected in a way that various R image plotters cannot do.
+But, this way has other advantages because with all the fragments the coordinates can be reprojected in a way that various R image plotters cannot do.
+(R needs some intermediate between array structures and polygons, so that shared vertices stayed shared (indexed) until needed, and expansion is progressively done while plotting/building areas, or we drop internal edges cleverly and trace around remaining boundaries. )

 ``` r
 # z <- volcano